dasch-swiss/dsp-api/docs/05-internals/development/testing.md

 ## Debugging

-You can debug unit test directly in your IDE.
+You can debug unit tests directly in your IDE.

 For debugging the integration test locally with `sbt` or you IDE you need to have a fresh SIPI container build: